AlexJReid/blog/content/posts/bigtable-filtering.md

 We don't need to store the comment multiple times for different filtering patterns.
 This means the code is far simpler: there is no need to synchronize changes.

 The biggest drawback is our use of regular expressions for filtering.
 Our proposed read pattern is simply to scan _all_ comments **for a given product**, up to a page size limit of `20`.
 If a product has a mix of comments ratings, this isn't a problem.
 For example, filtering for comments with a `1` rating when there are `20000` rows between the first `1`-rated comment and the next, this will result in noticeable latency.
 Potentially the query will scan to the end of the comments for that product.
 This isn't a full table scan, but a _hot_ product with a lot of comments may make this model less viable.
-Filtering in Cloud Bigtable is not as costly as in DynamoDB as the nodes are already paid for and entire items are not read - but resources are still consumed.
+It is envisaged that filtering in Cloud Bigtable is not as costly as in DynamoDB as the nodes are already paid for and entire items are not read - but resources are still consumed.
+This should be benchmarked.

 Our prior DynamoDB implementation was brute force.
 It materialized result sets for every possible filtering scenario at write-time.
 Therefore, it is likely to exhibit uniform behaviour, regardless of query.
-The trade off is less flexibility.
+The trade off is less flexibility around ease of adding additional query patterns.

 DynamoDB hits a sweet spot by being incredibly economical for very small workloads.
 Cloud Bigtable has a high initial price point of $0.65/hr for a single node cluster.
 A single Cloud Bigtable node can support a respectable number of operations, but this is only economical if you actually utilise them.
 A single node is the smallest billing increment.
 Google has other, more on-demand NoSQL products such as Firebase.